-As the first residential LEAN project for the City of Boston, Walker Park is a pilot program in a larger effort by the Massachusetts Housing Partnership (MHP) to analyze and mitigate the often high costs of developing affordable housing in the state.
-The LEAN process brings key players together at the onset of the project to brainstorm about challenges and opportunities, and how to align project goals with cost and time savings.
+Planned as the first residential LEAN project for the City of Boston, Walker Park was a pilot program in a larger effort by the Massachusetts Housing Partnership (MHP) to analyze and mitigate the often high costs of developing affordable housing in the state.
+The LEAN process, incorporated at Walker Park in early design phases, brought key players together at the onset of the project to brainstorm about challenges and opportunities, and how to align project goals with cost and time savings.

 Located on two sites in the Roxbury neighborhood of Boston, Walker Park offers a total of 49 affordable apartments with onsite parking.
 80 Walnut Park incorporates 17 units in four stories, with 2 and 3-bedroom units at the ground floor and access to an adjacent park.
 67 Walnut Park, located adjacent to the Egleston Square Library, accommodates 32 units ranging from 1 to 3 bedrooms in a four-story structure.